André the Giant–Hulk Hogan rivalry: 1982–1986: As friends

-Hogan left the WWF in 1981 and, after filming scenes for the movie Rocky III began competing for a rival company, the American Wrestling Association, or AWA, for which Andre also competed on occasion.
+Hogan left the WWF in 1981 and, after filming scenes for the movie Rocky III, began competing for a rival company, the American Wrestling Association, or AWA, for which André also competed on occasion.

 Bobby “The Brain” Heenan, a heel manager whose protégés included AWA World champion Nick Bockwinkel, immediately saw Hogan and Andre as threats to Bockwinkel's title and began targeting both of them.
-Hogan and Andre became allies, and from 1981 to 1983, often competed as tag team partners, facing Bockwinkel, Heenan and other members of the Heenan Family.
-The Hogan-Andre tag team won most of these matches, often by disqualification.
+Hogan and André became allies, and from 1981 to 1983, often competed as tag team partners, facing Bockwinkel, Heenan and other members of the Heenan Family.
+The Hogan-André tag team won most of these matches, often by disqualification.

 The friendship continued into 1984, when Hogan returned to the WWF.
-On the night that Hogan won the WWF World Heavyweight championship from the Iron Sheik, Andre was among the wrestlers who congratulated Hogan during a post-match celebration.
+On the night that Hogan won the WWF World Heavyweight championship from the Iron Sheik, André was among the wrestlers who congratulated Hogan during a post-match celebration.
 The two teamed later in 1984 in a handicap match during an event at the Brendan Byrne Complex in East Rutherford, New Jersey, defeating Big John Studd and then-WWF Tag Team Champions Adrian Adonis and Dick Murdoch.
-Heenan joined the WWF in 1984 and again targeted Hogan and Andre.
-During the next two years, Andre and Hogan teamed against several Heenan family pairings, most notably Studd and King Kong Bundy (with Heenan joining them on occasion).
-As was the case in AWA, the Hogan-Andre team almost always came out the winners.
+Heenan joined the WWF in 1984 and again targeted Hogan and André.
+During the next two years, André and Hogan teamed against several Heenan family pairings, most notably Studd and King Kong Bundy (with Heenan joining them on occasion).
+As was the case in AWA, the Hogan-André team almost always came out the winners.

-The friendship of Hogan and Andre played a crucial factor in the events leading up to their 1987-1988 feud.
+The friendship of Hogan and André played a crucial factor in the events leading up to their 1987-1988 feud.